-PidPortSpec is either a process identifier (pid) for a local process, a port identifier, or one of the following atoms: all processes ports
+PidPortSpec is either a process identifier (pid) for a local process, a port identifier, or one of the following atoms:

 All currently existing processes and ports and all that will be created in the future.

 All currently existing processes and all that will be created in the future.